fwup-home/fwup/README.md

 on-init                       | First event sent when the task is applied on-finish                     | Final event sent assuming no errors are detected during event processing on-error                      | Sent if an error occurs so that intermediate files can be cleaned up on-resource <resource name>   | Sent as events occur.
 Currently, this is sent as `file-resources` are processed from the archive.
-If `verify-on-the-fly` is set, then this event is sent at the start of the file.
-Otherwise, it is sent when the file has been read and verified completely.

 The event scopes contain a list of actions.
 Actions can format file systems, copy files to file systems or write to raw locations on the destination.